 TUVALU

-The 9 coral atolls that comprise the Tuvalu chain have palmy, white sand beaches, turquoise waters and abundant sea life.
-It looks exactly as one would imagine a South Pacific paradise.
-But the environmental threat to Tuvalu’s future is something that the country has been forced to recognise.
+The 9 coral atolls that comprise the Tuvalu archipelago have palmy, white sand beaches, turquoise waters and abundant sea life — a picture of South Pacific paradise.
+But Tuvalu has been forced to confront a very different reality.
 Rising sea levels and extreme weather floods the nation on a regular basis.
 Homes are devastated and crops are ruined at exhausting rates.
-There is frequent talk that Tuvaluans will become the world’s first complete nation of climate-change refugees.
+There is frequent talk that Tuvaluans could become the world’s first entire nation of climate-change refugees.

-According to its inhabitants, the unusually high tides or ‘King Tides’ were once rare for the islands.
-Since the 1990’s they occur every year.
-As I witnessed one of these king tides, the feeling I had was fear mixed with the fascination of watching it happen.
+According to its inhabitants, the unusually high tides, or “King Tides,” were once rare for the islands.
+Since the 1990s, they have occurred every year.
+As I witnessed one of these king tides, the feeling I had was fear mixed with fascination as I watched it happen.
 Salt water bubbled up through the porous coral island bottom, flooding large parts of the island.
-One can imagine that the idea of Tuvalu being wiped off the map must be like a constant Sword of Damocles for the inhabitants of Tuvalu.
+One can imagine that the idea of Tuvalu being wiped off the map must feel like a constant Sword of Damocles for the inhabitants of Tuvalu.

-But in spite of the evidence, many people in Tuvalu don’t believe they will be forced to leave, and point to The Bible for proof.
-In the deeply Christian country, great faith is placed in the words of Genesis, which says that rainbows - an almost daily occurrence - are proof God is keeping his covenant made with Noah to never again flood the earth.
+But despite the evidence, many people in Tuvalu don’t believe they will be forced to leave, and point to the Bible for proof.
+In this deeply Christian country, great faith is placed in the words of Genesis, which says that rainbows—an almost daily occurrence—are proof that God is keeping his covenant made with Noah: to never again flood the earth.